Installation

 Kozou ships through three channels: a published Docker runtime image on GHCR, a set of npm packages (CLI and libraries), and a project scaffold that wires them together with Docker Compose.
 This page covers each path.
 If you just want the fastest route to a running stack, start with option A, then read Quickstart.

-The current published release is v0.1.1.
+The current published release is v1.15.1.

 Requirements

-Section titled “Requirements”Runtime requirements for v0.1.1:
+Section titled “Requirements”Runtime requirements:

 - PostgreSQL 16 or later — the canonical source of truth that Kozou reads from.